-9 There are quite a few stages to sewing the chest and neck area, so follow Fig I carefully.
+9 There are quite a few tricky stages to sewing the chest and neck area, so follow Fig I carefully.
+Use scant 1⁄4in (6mm) seams when making this section (unless otherwise instructed).
 Start by taking one h rectangle and sewing one i square to each side, aligning the squares with the top of the rectangle (Fig I 1).
-Press and then use your quilter's ruler to cut each side of the unit at a 45-degree angle, cutting through the diagonal of the small squares as shown.
+Press and then use your quilter's ruler to cut each side of the unit at a 45-degree angle.
+Note that your 45-degree line needs to start in the top outer corner of the small square but it will not pass through the other corner, as this is now in the seam allowance (see diagram).

-10 Now take one j piece and sew one k piece to the right-hand side, aligning the tops of the pieces, and press (Fig I 2).
+10 Now take one j triangle and sew one k piece to the right-hand side, aligning the tops of the pieces, and press (Fig I 2).
 Repeat this to make a second unit but sew the k piece to the left-hand side.

-11 Take the triangular i/h/i unit and place it right sides together with the j/k unit, aligning the short straight edge of the triangular unit with the straight edge of piece k, but offsetting the triangular unit by 1⁄4in (6mm) at the top.
+11 Take the triangular i/h/i unit and place it right sides together with the j/k unit, aligning the short straight edge of the triangular unit with the straight edge of piece k, but offsetting the triangular unit by $\frac{1}{4}$ in (6mm) at the top.
 Fig I 3 shows how this point should project at the top.
 Sew the seam and press.
-Now take the other j/k unit and sew it to the other side of the triangular unit in the same way, as shown in Fig I 4.
+Now take the other j/k unit and sew it to the other side of the triangular unit in the same way, as in Fig I 4.
 Press the unit and then trim off the excess fabric at the bottom.
+Check the slanted sides are still at a 45-degree angle, trimming if needed.
+The unit must be $3\frac{1}{2}$ in (9cm) deep at this stage.